Developing ecocide law.

 Chile Sin Ecocidio

-Stop Ecocide International is the advocacy organisation at the heart of the global conversation on ecocide law.
+Stop Ecocide International is the expert advisory organisation at the heart of the development of ecocide law.

-We track, amplify and support this legal initiative, which is now being taken up by lawmakers around the world.
+We also track, report on and amplify this legal initiative, which is rapidly being taken up by lawmakers around the world.

-• We aim for the most severe, and widespread or long-term environmental harms to be recognised as international crimes.
+• We work toward recognition of the most severe, and widespread/long-term environmental harms as international crimes.
 Our charitable Foundation commissioned the drafting of the Independent Expert Panel definition of ecocide published in 2021.

-• We provide expert advice on ecocide law, its rationale, implications and progress in multiple jurisdictions.
-We particularly focus on developing the ecocide conversation at the International Criminal Court through official side events and collaborations with interested states.
+• We provide expert advice on ecocide law, its rationale, implications and progress at diplomatic and government level in multiple jurisdictions.
+We particularly focus on developments at the International Criminal Court through official side events and collaborations with interested states.

 • With 15 years of experience in this space, and with teams and associate groups in 50+ countries, we work with diplomats, politicians, lawyers, corporate leaders, NGOs, indigenous and faith groups, influencers, academics, grassroots campaigns and many more.

-• We connect and convene, organise and participate in UN conferences, industry and civil society events, panels, podcasts, documentaries and conversations across multiple media.
-We build networks of special interest groups around ecocide law and provide resources for those wanting to support.
+• We connect and convene, organise and participate in relevant fora from UN COPs to industry conferences and civil society events, panels, podcasts, documentaries and conversations across multiple media.
+We build networks of special interest groups around ecocide law and provide resources for those wanting to engage.

 SEI contributions at key global events